 1. The Making of a Story: A Norton Guide to Creative Writing

 If you would like to develop the basics of creative writing in both fiction and nonfiction, The Making of a Story essentially will help you a lot that is a fresh and inspiring guide.
-It would be the first choice as the best books on writing fiction and nonfiction for beginners.
+It would be the first choice as one of the best books on writing fiction and nonfiction for beginners.

-It is a hands-on entirely easy approach that walks writers through each stage of the creative process from the kick-off brainstorming ideas to the revision of the final manuscript.
+It is a hands-on entirely easy approach that walks writers through each stage of the creative process from the kick-off of brainstorming ideas to the revision of the final manuscript.

-The book provides the unique combination of the three main aspects of creative writing instruction: (1) Process (on how to find inspiration, getting ideas on the page), (2) Craft (explains specific techniques, for example, how to make characterization), and (3) Anthology (learning by reading masters of the form).
+The book provides a unique combination of the three main aspects of creative writing instruction: (1) Process (on how to find inspiration, getting ideas on the page), (2) Craft (explains specific techniques, for example, how to make characterization), and (3) Anthology (learning by reading masters of the form).

 You will find it in concise and clear definitions of basic terms of fiction follow examples including excerpts from masterpieces of short fiction and essays as well as contemporary novels.